ashika29/ashika29/README.md

 ### Hi there 👋

-🌱 I’m currently pursuing my Bachelor's in Technology, majored in Computer Science & specialised in Machine learning.
-Well, am still learning...
+🌱 I’m currently pursuing my Bachelor's degree in Computer Science, specialised in Machine learning.
+Well, am always learning...

-🔭 I’m currently working on multiple projects, including my very own portfolio which I'd be publishing soon ;)
+🔭 I’ve worked on multiple projects, some are ongoing - including my very own portfolio which I'd be publishing soon ;)

 👯 I’m looking to collaborate on a real-time decrbonization project in the farms!